-1. Is there any risk to taking eight or nine rather 4.
-What kind of pupil should take these than ten GCSEs?
+1. Is there any risk to taking nine rather than ten GCSEs?

-Our research into this issue had made clear that pupils will not be at a disadvantage if they apply to university with eight or nine rather than ten GCSEs.
-The most conservative approach amongst Russell Group universities is at Cardiff Medical School, who require eight GCSEs for applicants.
-Russell Group universities such as York, Cambridge, Exeter, Edinburgh and many others make very clear that having ten rather than nine or eight GCSEs offers no advantage when applying for undergraduate courses, and some schools already stipulate that pupils only study for nine GCSEs.
+Our research into this issue had made clear that pupils will not be at a disadvantage if they apply to university with nine rather than ten GCSEs.
+The most conservative approach universities take to GCSEs is the calculation of a grade point average of an applicant's top eight GCSEs.
+Russell Group universities such as York, Cambridge, Exeter, Edinburgh and many others make very clear that having ten rather than nine GCSEs offers no advantage when applying for undergraduate courses, and some schools already stipulate that pupils only study for nine GCSEs.